emeraldonion/DNS/README.md

 ### Donate

-Emerald Onion is 100% volunteer-run, and 100% of donations go to business administration and insurrance, hardware, bandwidth, and co-location.
+Emerald Onion is 100% volunteer-run, and 100% of donations go to business administration and insurance, hardware, bandwidth, and co-location.
 Please consider becoming a monthly donor using [Github Sponsors](https://github.com/sponsors/emeraldonion)!

 Other donation methods are available here: [emeraldonion.org/donate](https://emeraldonion.org/donate/)